 - A GeoRSS can contain three layers: one for points, one for lines, and one for polygons.
 If your GeoRSS has multiple layers, they appear as one layer in the map.

 - You can change single symbols in single-layer GeoRSS layers.
+See the instructions for the map viewer you want to use: Map Viewer or Map Viewer Classic

 - You cannot configure pop-ups.